oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 7. On the Storage Page , select **Use Common Location for PDB Datafiles**.

-    Storage type - Filesystem is autoselected.
+    Storage type - Filesystem is auto selected.
-    Location - Autofilled with PDB name suffix
+    Location - Auto filled with PDB name suffix

-    Enter **/tmp** in temporary working directory incase the field is not autofilled.
+    Enter **/tmp** in temporary working directory in case the field is not auto filled.

     Optionally, you can select the postscript as we did in the creation flow.